Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Introduction

 Pearce et al.~\cite{ICML-2018-PearceBZN} coined the term $\textit{High-quality (HQ)}$ $\textit{principle}$, which refers to the requirement that PIs be as narrow as possible while capturing some specified proportion of the predicted data points.
-Following the HQ principle, we pose the PI generation problem for regression tasks as a multi-objective optimization problem.
-In particular, our proposal involves training two neural networks (NNs): one that generates accurate target estimations and one that generates narrow PIs.
+Following this principle, we pose the PI generation problem for regression as a multi-objective optimization problem.
+In particular, our proposal involves training two neural networks (NNs): one that generates accurate target estimations and one that generates narrow PIs (see Fig.~\ref{fig:intro}).

 The first NN is trained to minimize the mean squared error of the target estimations.
 Our main contribution is the design of a loss function for the second NN that, besides the generated PI bounds and the target, considers the output of the first NN as an additional input.
 It minimizes the mean prediction interval width and uses constraints to ensure the integrity of the generated PIs while implicitly maximizing the probability coverage (Sec.~\ref{sec:loss}).
 Our second contribution is a method that updates the coefficient that balances the two optimization objectives of our loss function automatically throughout training (Sec.~\ref{sec:lambda}).
 Our method avoids generating unnecessarily wide PIs by using a technique that sorts the mini-batches at the beginning of each training epoch according to the width of the generated PIs (Sec.~\ref{sec:bs}).
 Then we apply a Monte Carlo-based approach to account for the uncertainty of the generated upper and lower bounds (Sec.~\ref{sec:MC}).
 Finally, when compared to three state-of-the-art NN-based methods, we show that our method is able to produce PIs that maintain the target probability coverage while yielding better mean width without detriment to its target estimation accuracy (Sec.~\ref{sec:results}).